 Join us for RISE on Thursday, April 11 from 1:30 PM –3:30 PM ET in Matthews Arena.

-Please use this database to locate posters of interest to you on the day of RISE.
 Each poster has a POSTER LOCATION which you will be able to find on maps of Matthews Arena. ***Please note that no large bags are allowed inside of Matthews Arena.

 Take a look and see who’ll be there.
 We will soon have an online database of presenters (opens in new window).
 We’ve mapped Matthews Arena to maximize interdisciplinary conversation and create serendipitous conversation.
 If you have a particular poster you want to see or topic to explore, use the database to find them on the arena floor!
 Cross-reference with the map to find projects you’re interested in.

 Let curiosity, not fear, be your guide.
 It’s okay to be a bit nervous — we often hear from folks that they don’t know what to say or might feel a bit out of their depth.
 Don’t worry!
 All of our presenters are excited to share their research or creative projects with you — and have been practicing telling their tales for a sophisticated, but general audience, like you.

 Some questions to start a conversation.
 Eager to learn more but not sure how to start a conversation?
 Here are some great questions sure to engage our student presenters:

 - What did you learn during your project that came as a surprise or challenged your preconceived ideas?

 - How has this project supplemented or changed your views on what you’ve learned in courses, co-op, and co-curriculars?